sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > From the result we see that the function is imported from the `mscoree.dll` library.
 This confirms the fact that this is a `.NET` assembly.

 ---
+> [!IMPORTANT]

-`Note`: `.NET` - It is a platform from Microsoft for developing and running applications primarily in the `C#` programming language.
+`.NET` - It is a platform from Microsoft for developing and running applications primarily in the `C#` programming language.

 ---